 The heir to the cross-platform graphics and compute programming throne is Vulkan.
 Vulkan is a fresh start after the OpenGL/OpenCL years, and is an ideal low-overhead "close to the metal" programming approach that also is highly portable across most platforms popular with today's developers.
 Porting to Apple involves detecting the presence of the portability extensions and being aware of potentially missing functionality or other platform specific limitations.
 Starting development on Apple means you can "port up" and your applications are going to run as is on Windows, Linux, etc. more easily.
-Moreover, on Windows or Linux you can simulate Apple hardware capabilities using the device simulation layer and the Vulkan Configurator comes with profiles already set up for common Mac and iOS devices.
+Moreover, on Windows or Linux you can simulate Apple hardware capabilities using the Vulkan Configurator and the profiles layer with the VP LUNARG desktop portability 2022 subset.